-With a Levels adjustment layer added, set the white and black points by moving the sliders so that they are near the corresponding vertices of the histogram.
-This will instantly improve the appearance of the photo, as it brightens it up and removes some unwanted shades.
+With a Levels adjustment layer added, set the white and black points by moving the sliders to be near the corresponding vertices of the histogram.
+It will instantly improve the appearance of the photo, as it brightens it up and removes some unwanted shades.

 7. Use Curves to Hide Specific Bottlenecks

-This is where things get a little more complicated.
-I am working on an article on color theory, which will be published in few days - subscribe to get notified and to get more in-depth knowledge.
-However, color theory is based on so-called "subtractive" colors.
-This means that when the colors are mixed, the resulting shade becomes darker.
+It is where things get a little more complicated.
+I am working on an article on color theory, which will be published in a few days – subscribe to get notified and get more in-depth knowledge.
+However, color theory is based on so-called “subtractive” colors.
+It means that when the colors are mixed, the resulting shade becomes darker.